- Who needs a Certificate of Sponsorship?

 Sponsor Management System (SMS)

-The SMS is an important tool used by your business to manage the licences of workers sourced from outside the UK.
+The SMS is an important tool used by your business to manage the licences of temporary workers, sourced from outside the UK.

 The approved personnel in your company whose role is to manage the system should be sure to update the system when necessary.
 The SMS should be used to record periods of unauthorised absence from work or any changes to the employee’s immigration status.

-Obtaining a CoS is completed through the SMS by submitting an application for the overseas employee.
+Obtaining a CoS is completed through the SMS by submitting an application for overseas, sponsored visa application for foreign workers.
 This can then be provided to the employee directly.

 Costs and waiting time for the Certificate of Sponsorship